Eyewear – Minnesota Health Care Programs

 - Contact lenses for aphakia, keratoconus, or aniseikonia and for bandage lenses

-- Bilateral prescribing and fitting of contact lenses, except for aphakia codes: 92310 and 92314.
-Use modifier 52 when prescribing and fitting one eye.
+- For bilateral prescribing and fitting of contact lenses, use modifier 52 when prescribing and fitting one eye.
+Aphakia codes 92310 and 92314 do not require a modifier.

 - Contact lenses: S0500, V2500-V2599.
 One unit = one contact lens.
 Planned replacement contact lenses may be dispensed as multi-packs.
 The following dispensing limits apply: